Two Essential Back-to-School Checklists

 - Does your family schedule reflect the priority of spiritual health?

 - Do you have some simple family routines and rhythms that keep God at the center, like praying, reading the Bible together, and attending church regularly?
 Check out the Parent Cue App for some terrific weekly activity and devotional ideas for all ages and stages.
+Or learn about some of Jesus' core spiritual practices in our series GOAT (Greatest of All Time).

 As you maintain the “check-in” list, be sure to maintain a realistic perspective and support for yourself, too.
 Re-entry into the school year can mean major changes for everyone, and it should be handled with grace.
 Whether you are making celebratory plans with other parents, or bracing for tears (yours, not theirs) in the carpool lane, make sure you have the support you need to make this the best school year yet.